-It’s not a touchscreen, and it’s matte to ensure reflections don’t interrupt gaming.
+The display isn't a touchscreen, and it’s matte to ensure reflections don’t interrupt gaming.
 It’s also IPS, which means viewing angles are excellent.

-Its measured brightness of 303 nits is below its rivals, but it’s still ample and, crucially, it’s bolstered by a superior black level of 0.21 nits.
+Its measured brightness of 303 nits is below that of its rivals, but it’s still ample and, crucially, it’s bolstered by a superior black level of 0.21 nits.
 The latter is an important measurement: it means dark colours will be even inkier on this machine, which is a bonus when playing atmospheric games.
 The contrast ratio of 1,443:1 trumps the competition, and enables rich, distinctive colours across the whole scale.

-GUIDE: Buy The Best Gaming Laptop
+Related: Buy The Best Gaming Laptop

 Those colours are more accurate than the MSI and Gigabyte systems.
 Its decent Delta E of 3.15 beats the Gigabyte, and its colour temperature of 6,841K is barely on the cool side, and closer to the 6,500K ideal than both of its key competitors.

 The audio kit is enhanced by SoundBlaster’s software.
-By default, its crystalizer, surround-sound and bass boost options are ticked, and all make the audio sound punchier – we certainly wouldn’t turn them off.
+By default, its crystalizer, surround-sound and bass-boost options are ticked, and all make the audio sound punchier – we certainly wouldn’t turn them off.